6 Father’s Day Cakes That'll Make His Sunday the Sweetest Yet

 Chocolate Chips Ahoy Dinosaur Cake

-We all know dad is still a kid at heart, so he’s sure to love this whimsical dinosaur cake.
+We all know dad is still a kid at heart, so this whimsical dinosaur cake needs no explanation.
 The dessert features chocolate in four decadent ways: two layers of cake, fluffy buttercream, rich, bittersweet ganache, and crushed chocolate chip cookies (which are sandwiched between the cake layers as well as sprinkled on top).
 If you like, serve with chocolate ice cream to make it a fab five.
 If you’re short on time, this could easily be made with a store-bought mix and a tub of frosting.
-What dad doesn’t know won’t hurt him.

 Get the recipe: Chocolate Chips Ahoy Dinosaur Cake